rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 The dynamic calls Glues can be used in test cases along with fireboltCall dynamic objects.

-### Below examples shows the how fireboltCall object and testcase can be written using dynamic glues.
+### Below are examples illustrating various ways to utilize dynamic firebolt objects and glue codes within test cases

 #### Example 1: